muirmb/Workout-Plan-Guide/README.md

 Feel free to add new features and create pull requests!

-If you have any issues with the code, feel free to open up an issue and we will try to respond promptly!
+If you have any issues with the code, you can open up an issue and we will try to respond promptly!

 ## License
 This product's license in the Unlicense.
 In other words, this software is dedicated to the public domain.